-As the session comes to a close, every AP clerk approaches the month-end or year-end closing process with a healthy dose of apprehension.
-Tracking down invoices from the previous month or year and closing them out can be a tedious and time-consuming task.
+As the session comes to a close, many AP managers approach the month-end or year-end closing process with a healthy dose of apprehension.
+Tracking down invoices from the previous month or year and closing them out can be a a lot to take on.

 How Has AvidXchange Helped with Year-End Closing?
 Before using AvidXchange, what did your year-end process look like?